DilanCaro/R-workshop-John-Jay/docs/05-R-Basic-Part5.md

 Use the library `readxl`, and `read_excel()` function.

-Alternatively , you can also use `flower.txt` and use read_ta
+Alternatively , you can also use `flower.txt` and use read_table